After injuring my ankle, a slightly shorter day put me behind schedule for reaching Augusta tomorrow.

 Velveeta caught up shortly after, and after mulling over it a little, decided to stop here as well.
 The campsite had a fire pit; I helped Velveeta collect some firewood, and he managed to set it up so easily it looked almost effortless.

 Tomorrow’s going to be a little tough.
-Although it’ll be a relatively easily elevation profile (two short, steep climbs excepted), 19.5 miles to the Benchmark trailhead and still getting into town tomorrow is going to be rough.
+Although it’ll be a relatively easily elevation profile (two short, steep climbs excepted), 19.5 miles to the Benchmark trailhead and still getting into town tomorrow is going to be hard.
 It’s still doable, though, as long as I get a reasonably early start tomorrow.